JoyChopra1298/data_structures_algorithms/python/data_structures/array/README.md

 An array is a collection of homogenous elements identified by their index.
 The elements are stored in contiguous memory locations.
 Each element in an array can be accessed directly using its index.

+## Tips
+Treat string as an array of characters

+When to use arrays
+1. Fast lookups
+2. Fast append/push/pop
+3. Ordered - contiguous storage in memory

+When not to use arrays
+1. Slow insert
+2. Slow delete
+3. Fixed size if using static array

 ## Static vs Dynamic Arrays

 **Static arrays** - The size of the array is fixed at initialisation.
 It cannot be changed later.
 Memory is allocated at compile time.